-- 1. Verify that the weigh feeder is installed properly as described in the "Mechanical Installation" Section on page 7 of this manual.
+- 1. Verify that the weigh feeder is installed properly as described in the "Mechanical Installation" Section on page 7.
 Verify that the belt is tracking and the shear gate (if used) is properly set. - 2.
-Verify that all associated electrical equipment is properly connected per the supplied interwiring diagram. - 3.
-Verify that the data on the design data sheet included with this manual is correct and modify if required. - 4.
-Refer to the supplied integrator/controller manual for calibration and configuration information.
+Verify that the data on the design data sheet included with this manual is correct and modify if required. - 3.
+With the load cell and speed sensor connected to the integrator, check the following: - a.
+Millivolt signal from the load cell(s) at the load cell junction box mounted on the side of the feeder. - b.
+The millivolt signal should be between 10 and 15% of the load cells full scale capacity with the belt stopped, empty and sitting on the scale.